selvasachein/MathServer/README.md

 Render the result to the HTML template.

 ### Step 10:
-Publish the website in the Localhost.
+Publish the website in Localhost.

 ## PROGRAM: